 Alyssa J. says – It made me very sick

 “It made me very sick, after drinking I experienced terrible vomiting and diarrhea”

 Now, what do we conclude about the mud water side effects?
 Mud water is a safe coffee alternative unless you are allergic to mushrooms or any other ingredients used.

 The side effects of common ingredients in mud water include dizziness, insomnia, and upset stomach in some cases.
 But, due to safe dosage use, you’re less likely to face it.

 So, do we consider Mud water better than your regular coffee?
 If you think you’re getting too addicted and involved in coffee, drinking Mud Water instead of coffee can be helpful.

-Even though it is found to be expensive by most users, it may help you in kicking your coffee addiction.
-The taste might not be as better as coffee, but the similar benefits and the drinking experience make it worth a try.
+Even though it is found to be expensive by most users, it may help you kick your coffee addiction.
+The taste might not be as good as coffee, but the similar benefits and the drinking experience make it worth a try.

 The switch from regular coffee drinker to Mud Water might take effort, but it can cut your high caffeine intake without craving for coffee.